...

-Urban road design is changing fast.
-The usual black asphalt is being replaced with asphalt surfaces for things like bike lanes, pedestrian crossings, bus lanes and areas that slow down traffic.
-These colored roads make it safer for people, help guide traffic, and make cities look more organized.
+The regular black asphalt that we are used to is being replaced with asphalt surfaces for things like bike lanes, pedestrian crossings, bus lanes and areas that slow down traffic.
+These colored roads make it safer for people, help guide traffic, and make cities look more organized and beautiful.

 Behind every colored asphalt project is a key technical decision: selecting the right pigment.
 Among various pigment options, iron oxide pigment have become the industry standard due to their durability, stability, and compatibility with asphalt mixtures.
 For contractors, engineers, and pigment distributors, understanding how to choose the right pigment is essential for achieving long-lasting results.

-This article explores the role of pigments in colored asphalt and explains why iron oxide pigments are widely used in modern road construction.
+This article explores the role of pigments in colored asphalt pavement and the reason of iron oxide pigments are widely used in modern road construction.

 The Growing Demand for Colored Asphalt

-Colored asphalt is something that people are using more and more in cities.
+Colored asphalt is becoming popular in cities.
 Governments and cities are using roads to make the traffic system safer and easier to understand.

-For example, they use colored asphalt for bike lanes, green for bus lanes, and really bright colors for areas where people walk.
-This helps drivers see what is what and makes the roads safer.
-People have done studies; they have found out that when the roads are clearly marked, it can really reduce the number of accidents that happen.
+For example, they use colored asphalt for bike lanes, green road for bus lanes, and really bright colors for areas where people walk.
+This helps drivers see what is what and makes the roads more safer.
+People have found out that when the roads are clearly marked, it can really reduce the number of accidents happened.

-To get the color to last, they need to use special colorings that can handle the tough conditions of being made and being used every day.
+To get the color to last a time, colored asphalt need to use special colorings that can handle the difficult conditions of being made and being used in daily life.
 Colored asphalt needs these colorings so that the color does not fade away quickly.

 Why Pigment Selection Matters in Asphalt